krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 <h1>Person details <span *ngIf="isVip(person)">VIP!</span></h1>
 ```

 The value of the `*ngIf` attribute designates an expression.
-The element is printed only when the expression evaluates to `true`.
+The element is rendered only when the expression evaluates to `true`.

 You can optionally add an `else` clause: